openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-serviceExtensionContext.md

 disconnectServiceExtensionAbility(connection: number, callback:AsyncCallback&lt;void&gt;): void;

-Disconnects this ability from the ServiceAbility.
+Disconnects this ability from a ServiceExtensionAbility and after the successful disconnection, sets the remote object returned upon the connection to void.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core